wpexpertsio/Post-SMTP/readme.txt

 == Description ==

 = Version 1.9.4 released - A MUST READ FOR EXISTING USERS =
-I tryed to simplify and I just the did opposite.
+I tryed to do stuff simple and I just the did opposite.
 [Read the detailes here](https://postmansmtp.com/post-smtp-1-9-4-im-only-human/)

 = WordPress Mail SMTP Plugin =